Welcome to our tutor page.

 "I have been involved with education, either in a voluntary or a paid capacity, for over forty years, and I don’t seem to find it boring yet!
 After a Joint Honours Degree in Comparative Literature and French Language, and a Masters in European Studies, both at UEA, I have taught in comprehensives, sixth forms, adult education, evening classes and distance learning.
 I have also been an examiner – both marking and writing examination papers – since 1978, as well as working at regional and national levels for the NATE (National Association for the Teaching of English) and the NUT (National Union of Teachers).
 In my spare time I garden or write articles, poetry and stories – some published!"

-Hannah Stokes, Religious Studies A level
+Hannah Stokes, Religious Studies

 "I am passionate about teaching, particularly religious studies, which I have been teaching for six years.
 I create engaging and challenging lessons.
 My aim is to offer all students the opportunity to learn and progress, regardless of their previous knowledge or ability.
 I have just completed a MA in Religious Studies, having studied for a BA (Hons) in Theology and Education for my first degree.
 I also have a Postgraduate Certificate (PGCE) in Religious Studies and work as an examiner with AQA for GCSE Religious Studies.
 When not teaching, I enjoy participating in sports and exploring the countryside with my two basset hounds."